algogrit/blog.gauravagarwalr.com/content/posts/2017-12-20-learn-go-series-part-2.md

 # Conclusion

 We have built a simple way of storing new user information along with their password in a secure format.
 Gorm does a lot of things right.
+And for the sake keeping this post short, I haven't dived deep into some of its [interesting aspects][GormAssociations].
+You can see it in action in a [sample api][YAES-API] on [Github][YAES-Expense-API].

 # Caveats & Honorable mentions